24 Aug 2004

 I have very mixed feelings about Mary Wesley's books.
 She was a very good writer, but her characters and stories tend to have an element of the bizarre in them, and rather more bad language than I am comfortable with.
 I have enjoyed some of her books, and been less than impressed with others.
-This particular one is the first one she ever had published.
+This particular one is the first novel she ever had published.

-I did like the opening of 'Jumping the Queue'.
+I did like the opening of 'Jumping the queue'.
 Matilda is a rather fussy elderly lady, who has (unusually, we are told) been cleaning her house from top to bottom for the past week.
 She is watched by her pet gander Gus who is quite disturbed at all the activity.

 Evidently Matilda is planning something fairly drastic, since she spends inordinate amounts of energy finishing every fine detail of her cleaning, makes lists of useful numbers for some unknown person who will need them in future, and then has a phone call at cross-purposes with an old friend who calls himself Piers, but whom she calls John.

 At the end of the first chapter, events take a less pleasant turn when a man arrives to take Gus away, and puts him in a sack.
-Not that he's going to be eaten; Gus is on his way to be a goose stud in a large shed full of lady geese.
+Not that he's going to be eaten.
+Gus is on his way to be a goose stud in a large shed full of lady geese.
 But he clearly doesn't want to be taken away, and it so upsets Matilda that I realised she wasn't simply moving house or going on an extended holiday...

 I should have stopped there, really.